Pauan/blender-rigid-body-bones/README.md

    ![][usage06]

+* Inside of the `Advanced -> Collision Layers` panel you can assign the bone to a different layer, which will cause it to only collide with other objects in the same layer.

+   You can also assign the bone to multiple layers by holding down `Shift`.
+Or you can hold down `Shift` to remove it from all the layers, which means it will never collide with anything.
+This is useful if you want the bone to be affected by motion, gravity, and wind, but not collisions.

 * You will probably need to change the `Properties -> Scene -> Rigid Body World -> Substeps Per Frame` and `Solver Iterations` settings.

    Increasing them can make the simulation more realistic, but it can also cause weird glitches, so sometimes you need to lower them.